Ianleeclark/notorious/README.md

 # Notorious
 Hello everybody!
 Notorious aims to be a highy extensible tracker implemented in golang.
 Right now, Notorious uses Redis to store peer information for quick retrieval and to alleviate some of the burden of storing peer information from the tracker itself.
 Moreover, some of the core functionalities which Notorious hopes to gain include the following:
 ```
-1. Ratio tracking using a SQL backend (I will be using an ORM layer so that most SQL DBs will be supported).
+1. Improved ratio tracking using a SQL (using an ORM, so it's preference).
-2. "Complete" Ratioless tracking: no peer information is ever stored
-3. "Semi-ratioless" tracking: we store just statistics information + "Complete" tracking info.
-4. "Normal" tracking: a unique key is assigned to a peer and we store seeds/leeches, downloaded bytes/uploaded bytes.
-5. Automatic Redis docker deployment.
-I like docker and Redis is my peer-storage of choice and they work well together.
+2. IPV6 support
+3. UDP & HTTPS tracking (only supports HTTP right now)
-6. Speed and scalability are always in the back of my mind, even if my decisions don't always reflect that
+4. Speed and scalability are always in the back of my mind, even if my decisions don't always reflect that
+5. Remove technical debt.
+I learned go from this project, so there's definitely non-idiomatic and idiotic code in places.
 ```

 There's probably a lot more!
-Check out my [issues page](https://github.com/GrappigPanda/notorious/issues)
+Check out my [issues page](https://github.com/GrappigPanda/notorious/issues) And here for what's planned to be in the next release: [Milestone 0.5.0](https://github.com/GrappigPanda/notorious/pull/139)

 # Deployment